Kelley Armstrong: Biography

 Her first novel Bitten was sold in 1999, and it was released in 2001.
 Following her first success she has written a total of 13 novels and a number of novellas in the world of the Women of the Otherworld series, and her first crime novel, Exit Strategy, was released July 2007.
 Armstrong has been a full-time writer and parent since 2002.

-Her novel No Humans Involved (the seventh book of the Women of the Otherworld series) was a New York Times bestseller in the hardback fiction category on 20 May 2007.

-Also, her YA novel The Awakening was a No. 1 New York Times bestseller in the Children's Chapter books category on 17 May 2009.
+Her novel No Humans Involved (the seventh book of the Women of the Otherworld series) was a The New York Times bestseller in the hardback fiction category on 20 May 2007.
+Also, her YA novel The Awakening was a No. 1 The New York Times bestseller in the Children's Chapter books category on 17 May 2009.

 Description of work

 Armstrong's Women of the Otherworld series is part of a recently popular contemporary fantasy subgenre of the fantasy genre that superimposes supernatural characters upon a backdrop of contemporary North American life, with strong romantic elements.
 Within that subgenre, she is notable for including many types of supernatural characters, including witches, sorcerers, werewolves, necromancers, ghosts, shamans, demons and vampires, rather than limiting herself primarily to a single type of supernatural creature.
 Most of her works have a mystery genre plot, with leading characters investigating some novel situation or unsolved question.

 In the Otherworld novels, most supernatural powers are either hereditary, or arise from the act of an existing supernatural of the same type.
 The Otherworld, while it has overarching conflicts and plotlines that span multiple novels, is not an epic battle between good and evil.
 The novels are largely episodic with the continuing plotlines primarily involving the developing lives of the main characters.

-Her contemporary fantasy writings share genre similarities with writers Charlaine Harris, Laurell K. Hamilton and Kim Harrison.
+Her contemporary fantasy writings share genre similarities with writers Charlaine Harris, Laurell K. Hamilton, and Kim Harrison.